ralna/GALAHAD/doc/C/rst-dir/blls_functions.rst

 		- w

 		- is an optional one-dimensional array of size o and type :ref:`rpc_<doxid-galahad__rpc_8h_>`, that holds the values $w$ of the weights on the residuals in the least-squares objective function.
 It need not be set if the weights are all ones, and in this case can be NULL.

 	*
+		- x_s

+		- is an optional one-dimensional array of size n and type :ref:`rpc_<doxid-galahad__rpc_8h_>`, that holds the values $x_s$ of the shifts in the least-squares objective function.
+It need not be set if the shifts are all zeros, and in this case can be NULL.

+	*
 		- eval_prec